 - A. Frontage Buffers.
 A combination of drought tolerant trees and groundcover shall be utilized.
 Trees shall be used as part of the solid screen buffering treatment.
 Trees shall be evergreen, drought tolerant, minimum 24-inch box, and placed at no greater than 40-feet on center.
 Spacing to be determined by the specific species of tree.
 Trees shall be maintained ensuring any unhealthy or dead trees are replaced timely as needed.
 Landscaping shall comply with MWELO. - B. Automobile/Employee Parking Areas.
-Automobile parking areas for developments greater than {??} square feet shall be planted with trees or developed with photovoltaic solar shade structures to provide at least 35% shade coverage at full growth.
-Trees shall be drought tolerant and of a variety to provide the required shade coverage within 15 years.
+Automobile parking areas for new industrial development planted with trees of at least 35% of parking area or combination of trees and photovoltaic solar shade structures.
+Landscaping shall be drought tolerant and provide a 35% shade cover of parking area within 15 years.
 Landscaping shall comply with MWELO.